assely/documentation/column.md

 <a name="introduction"></a>
 ## [Introduction](#introduction)

-Custom Columns give you ability to show your entries meta values immediately on the list screens of singularities.
+Custom Columns give you the ability to show your entries meta values immediately on the list screens of singularities.

 <a name="registering-columns"></a>
 ## [Registering Columns](#registering-columns)

-Each singularity that supports custom columns have `columns` method.
+Each singularity that supports custom columns has `columns` method.
 This method needs to return an array of `Column` instances.

 ```php
 use Column;